Wills and Probate Attorney Serving Woodstock, GA - Protecting Your Assets

 It’s important to know that a living will isn’t actually a will at all, but rather what is called an advance directive for health care.
 It merely spells out what you want done if you are unable to communicate because you are hospitalized, permanently unconscious or in a terminal condition.
 It’s always better to write a will sooner than later.
-At Gleichman Law Firm LLC, I can help you amend or update your will at any time, as long as you are competent, either by writing a document called a codicil or by executing a totally new will.
+At Gleichman Law Firm LLC, located in and serving Woodstock, I can help you amend or update your will at any time, as long as you are competent, either by writing a document called a codicil or by executing a totally new will.

 How long does probate take?